-All surfaces in resident room/zone should be cleaned and disinfected twice daily and when contaminated.
-These include bedrails, bedside tables, light switches, remote controllers, commodes, doorknobs, sinks, surfaces and equipment close to the resident e.g. walking frames, sticks.
-Handrails and table tops in facility communal areas, and nurses station counter tops.

-The resident rooms, cohort areas and clinical rooms must be cleaned and disinfected at least daily & a cleaning schedule should be available to confirm this.
+- All surfaces in the resident room/zone should be cleaned and disinfected at least daily and when visibly contaminated.
+These include high-touch items; bedrails, bedside tables, light switches, remote controls, commodes, doorknobs, sinks, surfaces and equipment close to the resident (e.g., walking frames, sticks, phone or other mobile device). - Handrails and table tops in facility communal areas, along with nurses station counter tops and equipment require regular cleaning - Cohort areas and clinical rooms must be cleaned and disinfected at least daily and when visibly contaminated and a documented cleaning schedule should be available to confirm this.